jabergius33/Statistical_filtering/statistical_filtering/README-cylind.md

  ```

   ### Acknowledgment
-Acknowledgment are given to the open source code of
+Acknowledgment are given to the open source code of [PolarNet]